 The quiet weight of a travelling act

 The myth is that a clown is always loud.
 The reality is that most of the job is quiet and careful.
 I tune my shoes in the morning so they do not squeak in a small room.
 I sew the same seam in my coat three times a month because it takes a beating.
-I carry tape, extra thread, and a little kit of emergency paints because the weather is never the same two days in a row.
+I carry tape, extra thread, and a little kit of emergency paints because Indiana weather is never the same two days running.

 There is no stage manager.
 There is no wardrobe assistant.
 There is just you, a clock, and a space you have never worked.
 If your bag is late, your act is late.
 If your car is slow, your act is slow.
 If the room is hard, your act has to be soft enough to make contact without taking over.

-You learn to be a minimalist, not because it is stylish, but because every pound is a decision.
-You learn to be patient, because the show has to fit inside somebody else’s day.
-You learn to be resilient, because every schedule will break at least once.
+You learn to be a minimalist because every pound is a decision.
+You learn to be patient because the show has to fit inside somebody else’s day.
+You learn to be resilient because every schedule will break at least once.

 It should be illegal for Indiana McDonald’s to run out of Coke

-Let me clarify that this is a traveling-performer law, not a grand federal statute.
+Let me be clear about the scope of this proposal.
 I am not trying to run a senate campaign.
 I just want to survive a Tuesday.

 On the road, there are two reliable things: a restroom that stays open, and a soda that stays on.
 Coke is the one drink that does not start an argument when a mixed group is tired and hungry.
 It is the neutral option.
 It is the handshake.
 It is the drink that makes the room feel ordinary.